arruumkiranadjie/SQL-Portfolio_BrazilianE-Commerce/README.md

 Each of the **10 analyses** in this project follows a structured analytical framework:

-1. **Business Context:**  Why this question matters commercially
+1. **Business Context:**  Identifies the specific business pain point or opportunity
-2. **Hypothesis:**  the assumptions and definitions underpinning the query logic
+2. **Hypothesis:**  Assumptions and definitions underpinning the query logic
-3. **SQL Query:**  the complete, production-quality query using advanced techniques
+3. **SQL Query:**  Complete and production-quality query using advanced techniques
-4. **Key Insight:**  what the data actually reveals
+4. **Key Insight:**  Data-driven findings that pinpoint where the business is succeeding or leaking value
-5. **Business Recommendation:**  prioritised, actionable next steps for the platform
+5. **Business Recommendation:**  An evidence-based roadmap for stakeholders

-Rather than treating SQL as an end in itself, this project uses data as a lens for strategic decision-making — the kind of thinking that drives real business value.

 ## 📂 Repository Structure